gnm3000/starships-app/readme.md

 ### Start using Docker
-To start clone the repository
+To start, clone the repository
 ```
 git clone git@github.com:gnm3000/starships-app.git
 ```

-if you have docker compose and docker install in your machine For excecute in this way we use the file docker-compose.yml
+If you have Docker Compose and Docker installed on your machine, to execute in this way, we use the file docker-compose.yml

 ```